Anterior nosebleed:

 To prevent rebleeding after initial bleeding has stopped:

-- Do not pick or blow nose.
+- Do not pick or blow your nose.

 - Do not strain or bend down to lift anything heavy.

-- Keep head higher than the heart.
+- Keep your head higher than the heart.

 - Use a humidifier during dry winter months.

-- Use a water-based ointment in your nose
+- Use a water-based ointment in your nose.

 If rebleeding occurs: